Introducing L26 · The Operating-Alphabet Benchmark

 The alphabet is not advanced knowledge.
 It is foundation knowledge.

-A model that fails a reproducible A–Z test has not failed a niche benchmark — it has failed a basic closed-set mastery test.
-L26 extends that same standard across languages.
+A model that reliably fails to recite A–Z hasn't failed some niche benchmark — it has failed a basic test of the fundamentals.
+L26 holds every language to that same standard.

 If a system claims broad language intelligence, it should be able to recover the operating alphabet of a language it claims to know.
 If it cannot, its fluency is not the same as mastery.
 This does not mean the model is useless or unpowerful — it means the model has a foundation-layer gap.
 That gap is measurable, and L26 measures it in the simplest possible terms: how many alphabet-equivalent units did the model fail to recover?